Anton-Wilhelm-Amo-Straße: 19th century

 From 1837-1838, Karl Marx lived at Mohrenstraße 17 during his studies.
 The house was fitted with a memorial plaque in September 1929, by request of the SPD, which was removed in July 1933 after the Nazis came to power.

 21st century

+Ever since the 1990s there has been a public debate about changing the street name that was viewed as racist, referring to it euphemistically as "M-Straße".
+For example, The Afro-German poet and activist May Ayim is seen in the documentary film May Ayim: Hoffnung im Herz ("May Ayim: Hope in My Heart"; 1997) protesting in front of the U-Bahn station bearing the street name.

 In August 2020, a majority in the Berlin-Mitte borough assembly recommended to the borough authority that Mohrenstraße should be renamed Anton-Wilhelm-Amo-Straße, honoring Anton Wilhelm Amo, the first African to receive a doctorate from a German university.
+In July 2023, the Berlin administrative court rejected claims filed by historian Götz Aly and residents who objected to the name change.
+In July 2024, a year after the original administrative court decision, Der Tagesspiegel reported that an appeal before a superior court was still pending that prevented the name change from being finalized.

+In July 2025, the Higher Administrative Court of Berlin-Brandenburg (Oberverwaltungsgericht Berlin-Brandenburg) upheld a decision by the Berlin Administrative Court (Verwaltungsgericht Berlin)stating that residents have no basis to take legal action against the name change.

+On August 23 2025 (the International Day for the Remembrance of the Slave Trade and its Abolition), the name change was made official with a symbolic unveiling.